What is a bankruptcy?

 Upon filing, you will be required to file a sworn list of creditors, a schedule of assets and liabilities, a list of exempt property, a schedule of current income and expenditures, a statement of your financial affairs and a statement of intent regarding consumer debts secured by property of the estate.
 You will also be required to surrender to the trustee all property of the estate.
 11 U.S.C. §521.
 The order of relief is granted when you file.
 What this means, among other things, is that an automatic stay is triggered, prohibiting creditors from pursuing you or your property outside of the bankruptcy proceeding.

-The clerk of the court will give notice of the bankruptcy to your creditors.
+The clerk of the court will mail notice of the bankruptcy to your creditors.

 An objection to your receiving a general discharge of all your debts must be filed by the Trustee or a creditor within 60 days following the first date set for the creditors meeting.
 If no objections are filed, and if no motion to dismiss is pending, the court will ordinarily grant a discharge upon expiration of the 60 day period.
 Bankruptcy Rules 4004 and 1017; 11 U.S.C. §727.